bluejava/tarsy/README.md

 - Not only supports promises and asynchronicity, its fully asynchronous itself
 - Runs your tests simultaneously ensuring blistering fast test runs
 - Works in both Node and in the browser
+- High resolution timing (to 1/100 ms)
+- Has command line "test runner" utility to easily run/script testing
-- Simple API - learn in 10-15 minutes
+- Simple API - learn in 10 minutes
 - Easy to integrate with CI (continuous integration) services
 - Supports running some (or all) tests synchronously if required
 - Simple `equal` asserts.
 No `assert.that.variable(foo).is.less.than(25)` stuff to memorize